postolache-andreea-miruna/SnakeGameRobotics/README.md

 In the menu the player must move with the joystick up or down.
 To acces a part of the menu, the player must move the joystick to the right.

-In the case of Settings menu to acces a part of it, the player must move the joystick to right.
+In the case of Settings menu to acces a part of it, the player must move the joystick to right (except Reset HS where the playere just need to press the joystick).

 - If the player wants to save a value then the joystick must be pressed, else,